Battle of Ulm: Background

-On 8 October, Franz Auffenberg's division was cut to pieces by Joachim Murat's Cavalry Corps and Jean Lannes' V Corps at the Battle of Wertingen.
+On 8 October, Franz Xaver von Auffenberg's division was cut to pieces by Joachim Murat's Cavalry Corps and Jean Lannes' V Corps at the Battle of Wertingen.
 The following day, Mack attempted to cross the Danube and move north.
 He was defeated in the Battle of Günzburg by Jean-Pierre Firmin Malher's division of Michel Ney's VI Corps which was still operating on the north bank.
 During the action, the French seized a bridgehead on the south bank.
 After first withdrawing to Ulm, Mack tried to break out to the north.
 His army was blocked by Pierre Dupont de l'Etang's VI Corps division and some cavalry in the Battle of Haslach-Jungingen on 11 October.

 By the 11th, Napoleon's corps were spread out in a wide net to snare Mack's army.
 Nicolas Soult's IV Corps reached Landsberg am Lech and turned east to cut off Mack from Tyrol.
 Jean-Baptiste Bernadotte's I Corps and Louis Nicolas Davout's III Corps converged on Munich.
 Auguste Marmont's II Corps was at Augsburg.
 Murat, Ney, Lannes, and the Imperial Guard began closing in on Ulm.
 Mack ordered the corps of Franz von Werneck to march northeast, while Johann Sigismund Riesch covered its right flank at Elchingen.
 The Austrian commander sent Franz Jellacic's corps south toward Tyrol and held the remainder of his army at Ulm.